 English Language Requirement Exemptions

-- You have taken a full year of high school in the U.S.A. and earned a passing grade in one year of standard English (not ESL).
+- You have taken a full year of high school in the U.S.A. and earned a C grade (or better) in one year of standard English (not ESL).
 This must be shown on your transcripts.

 - You have earned a passing score on the O Level Exam.